Share this article

 When should I stop my dog from lying to me?

 While a clingy dog can be cute and comforting, it can also be a sign that something is not right.
-If this behavior is out of character for a pup, or they’re very insistent about staying put on you, it could mean they’re not feeling well or they’re suffering from separation anxiety.
-Both issues should be brought to your vet’s attention, just as any behavior change should.
+If this behavior is out of character for a pup, or they’re very insistent about staying put on you all the time, it could mean they’re not feeling well or they’re suffering from separation anxiety or other behavioral issues.
+These issues should be brought to your vet’s attention, just as any behavior change should, as they can be problematic, but can be resolved with the right training.

 If you think your pup could suffer from anxiety, a new training schedule may need to be put in place to help them cope with being alone.
 This can include using methods to deter them from climbing on top of you and conditioning them to spend more time without you.
-Your vet may also recommend a relaxing medicine or calming plug-in scent to relieve stress and day-to-day clinginess.
+Your vet may also refer you to a behaviorist, or recommend a relaxing supplement or calming plug-in scent to relieve stress and day-to-day clinginess.

 If your pup needs a snuggle buddy when you’re next away, find the perfect pet sitter near you to provide round-the-clock care and cuddles for your furry friend.
 Or, if you’re keen to connect with other canine carers and lovers, head to our Community Forum to share the love and bark about all things dog.